 Browse Downtown Tyler’s Unique Boutiques

 Sometimes, all you need is a little window shopping.
 Thanks to our charming downtown area’s brick streets, historic architecture and variety of boutique shops, we suggest you wear your comfy shoes.
-Peruse the selection of quality handmade jewelry, handbags, t-shirts and more at 903 Handmade, a just-off-the-square shop that sources many of its products from East Texas and around the country.
-Then check out the locally themed t-shirts at Ridiculously Good Branding & Thread Co. before shopping for all-natural body oils, face masks and other goodies at Moon Rivers Naturals, a Tyler-based outfit whose products can be found at Forever 21s nationwide.
+Peruse the locally themed t-shirts at Ridiculously Good Branding & Thread Co. then shop for all-natural body oils, face masks and other goodies at Moon Rivers Naturals, a Tyler-based outfit whose products can be found at Forever 21s nationwide.
 In the market for antiques?
 Head over to Ye Olde City Antique Mall, home to more than 10,000 square feet of antiques, collectibles, vintage furniture, and countless other treasures to discover.

 Exploring downtown Tyler isn’t just about the stuff you’ll buy or the restaurants you’ll visit.
 It’s just as much about all the friendly folks you’ll meet along the way.
 Take your time, enjoy yourself and you’ll leave with a lot more than what you’ve purchased.